MazamaScience/ASIC-2024/R_workshop/README.md

 - [AirSensor2](https://github.com/MazamaScience/AirSensor2) – Utilities for working with data from low-cost air quality sensors

-Each package has a dedicated Slack channel for announcements, support and to help build communities of practices around these shared tools.
+Each package has a dedicated Slack channel for announcements, support and to help build communities of practice around these shared tools.
 You may request an invitation to join from jonathan.callahan@dri.com.

 # Workshop Preparation